What Is Fear of Success?

 Do You Have Fear of Success?
 Common Symptoms

 Do you repeatedly get so close to success you can touch it, only to have something happen that fizzles it out?
 Yes, there’s the fear of success again.
-No, you’re probably thinking, I’m just unlucky.
+Now, you’re probably thinking, I’m just unlucky.
 I don’t have control over these outside forces.
 And maybe you don’t.
-But how you deal with things when you’re heading full speed toward success is different than how you deal when you’re afraid.
+But how you deal with things when you’re heading full speed toward success is different than how you deal with things when you’re afraid.
 Self-sabotage is one of the biggest symptoms of fear of success.
+In many ways, self-sabotage starts way before you get to the ending.
+When you convince yourself to do something, you will find that you may have no problem working really hard in the initial stages of the project.
+But when it comes to make a break time, it's a lot easier to allows a distraction to get in between you and your goal.
+Often times, this distraction can be characterized as an obstacle that you have very minimal or no control over.
+If you suffer from the fear of success, you will typically allow this distraction to keep you from reaching your goal because then you have the ability to say that it was out of your control fans out of your hands.

 Where Does This Fear Come From?